30-Minute Mediterranean Chicken Soup

 This post may contain affiliate links.

-30-Minute Mediterranean Chicken Soup – An EASY soup that’s both HEALTHY and HEARTY!!
+30-Minute Chicken and Vegetable Mediterranean Soup — An EASY soup that’s both HEALTHY and HEARTY!!
 Loaded with tender chicken, vegetables, garbanzo beans, and more!
 Ready so fast and it’s perfect for busy chilly winter weeknights!!

-There are plenty of veggies in the soup including onions, celery, fire-roasted tomatoes, and kale.
+There are plenty of veggies in this soup, including onions, celery, fire-roasted tomatoes, and kale.
 All those veggies keep you full for quite some time.

 Although my family isn’t a big fan, black olives or the olives of your choice would really emphasize the Mediterranean theme.